 Pre-class lecture video viewing (through Achieve) and textbook reading take the place of in-class lectures.
 This preparation before class is essential for you to learn well in class, just as it would be for a literature course.
-You'll regularly answer a few questions before class based on these materials to gauge your understanding.
+You'll regularly answer a few questions before class and/or at the very start of class, based on these materials, to gauge your understanding.